Skip to main content Skip to secondary navigation

 If you are conducting research, studying, or working with an organization, or if you have any local connections, you may want to ask if they would be able to check out the housing on your behalf.

-You can also get a sense for the area using Google Maps or by reviewing information from International SOS.
+You can also get a sense for the area using Google Maps or by reviewing information from Crisis24.
 If you have specific questions about the safety of a neighborhood, particularly in high risk locations, please contact the Global Risk team at globalrisk@stanford.edu for more information.

 • Is there more specific guidance for various types of housing? (e.g. hotels, short-term rentals, leases):